laurakond/laurakond/README.md

 ### [Once Upon a time](https://once-upon-a-time-f214671524cd.herokuapp.com/)
 ![once upon a time snapshot](https://github.com/laurakond/Once-Upon-a-Time/raw/main/assets/documentation/images/feature-screenshots/once-upon-a-time-logo.jpeg)

-"Once Upon a Time..." is a text-based game that recreates the pilot episode of the show, allowing the user to play out the sequence of events by choosing from multiple scenarios.
+"Once Upon a Time..." is a text/terminal-based game that recreates the pilot episode of the show, allowing the user to play out the sequence of events by choosing from multiple scenarios.

 The game incorporates the user's data to make it more interactive and make the user part of the story-telling, as if they were the hero of the show!